 Such interests may be acquired by the Company directly from the owner or operator of a project or indirectly from third-party holders.
-The Company may also seek to acquire direct joint venture or other interests in existing uranium projects, where such interests would provide the Company with exposure to a project as a non-operator or where the Company believes there is potential to convert such interests into royalties, streams or similar interests.
+The Company may also seek to acquire direct joint ventures or other interests in existing uranium projects, where such interests would provide the Company with exposure to a project as a non-operator or where the Company believes there is potential to convert such interests into royalties, streams or similar interests.
 In evaluating potential transactions, the Company utilizes a disciplined approach to manage its fiscal profile.

-The Company also acquires physical uranium inventories from time to time, where it believes there is an opportunity to provide attractive commodity price exposure to shareholders.
-Such purchases may be made pursuant to its existing option under its strategic relationship with Yellow Cake or by other means, including direct purchases from producers or market purchases.
+The Company also engages in purchases and sales of uranium inventories from time to time.
+Purchases are made where the Company believes there is an opportunity to provide attractive commodity price exposure to shareholders.
+Sales may occur from time to time based upon market conditions and the Company's liquidity requirements.
+Purchases may be made pursuant to its existing option under its strategic relationship with Yellow Cake or by other means, including direct purchases from producers or market purchases.
 See "Recent Developments".